-Voyage Charters’ headquarters is based in Soper’s Hole in Tortola.
-After Hurricana Irma ripped through the islands last year, the bay was left devastated.
+Voyage Charters’ headquarters are based in Soper’s Hole in Tortola.
+After Hurricane Irma ripped through the islands last year, the bay was left devastated.
 “All 30 [boats] were out of service at first – 17 of them were completely totaled,” said Jones.

 “Sopers Hole has been slow to recover, but the restoration has visibly increased significantly over the past few months,” said Jones.

-Slowly but surely, the resilient Caribbean drive and spirit has made a near full recovery possible.
+Slowly but surely, the resilient Caribbean drive and spirit have made a near-full recovery possible.
 “Sopers Hole has been slow to recover, but the restoration has visibly increased significantly over the past few months,” said Jones.

 Jones said the overall spirit in Tortola is “upbeat and optimistic,” which is great to hear.

 Voyage Yachts is not stopping there on this electrified journey any time soon: the Voyage 575 will also be a fully electric eco-friendly boat charter and is about to begin construction.
 “This is not a one-time thing,” said Jones.

 The 575 is scheduled to be completed in 2020 in Cape Town and will then head to the BVIs.

 The future of electric boats is definitely bright.
 As Jones said, “it’s just going to get better and better.”